 Whilst there are many smart appliances and gadgets worth checking out in 2018, the one which we love is the Boiling Water Tap.
 Capable of dispensing hot, cold and nearly boiling water, this is a must have for any home.

 We recommend the Quooker Boiling Water Tap.
 Utilising a high-vacuum insulation, the Quooker provides the exact amount of boiling water that you’ll need, for just 3p each day.
-Now is the perfect time to add this fantastic tap to your kitchen, as the Quooker Tap is currently on offer at 50% off when purchased with a kitchen worth over £5000*.

 Two.
 Integrated Appliances.
 This is not a new trend; however, this is a style that refuses to go away and we’re okay with that.